Hike to Historic Hams Bluff Lighthouse

-A group of us hiked to Ham’s Bluff this weekend, so I can confirm that just about anyone can do this hike.
+A group of us hiked to Hams Bluff and I can confirm that just about anyone in decent shape can do this hike.
 However, I will warn you that while the distance is relatively short, the hike to the lighthouse is all uphill.
 The good news is that the trail is partially shaded, and the hike back is all downhill.
 The best news of all is that this hike is totally worth the effort for the stunning view of North Shore alone!

 For planning purposes, it took our group of 8 about an hour and a half to hike up to the lighthouse, look around and take some pictures, rest and drink some water, and then hike back down to our vehicles.
 Our group ranged in age from about 35 to 60, and included people of all different fitness levels.
 Everyone had a great experience, and said they would do it again.
 In fact, this spot is so scenic that I would suggest taking a picnic breakfast or lunch with you and enjoying it once you reach the lighthouse.